 There are a number of uke makers out there, and it can be tough to tell them all apart.

-I spent several years working a local music store that had a awesome uke selection, so I’ve had a chance to check out quite a few different brands.
-While there are many good manufacturers out there, I think that Lanikai and Kala make the best entry level ukes.
+I’ve been fortunate enough to spend many years working in a small music store that had a great uke selection, so I’ve had a chance to check out quite a few different brands.
+While there are many decent manufacturers out there, I think that Kala makes the best entry level ukes for the money.

-Even the least expensive of the Kala and Lanikai ukuleles are very straight, playable instruments, and they sound great.
-When I was working at the music store we almost never had people bring them back to us with problems.
+Even the least expensive of the Kala ukuleles are very straight, playable instruments, and they sound great.
+I have personally sold hundreds of Kalas and have almost never had people bring them back to with problems (and those problems were promptly addressed by Kala’s customer service).

-As far as specific models are concerned, I recommend the Lanikai LU-21C or the Kala KA-C. These concert size ukes cost around $100 at most retailers, and for the money they’re hard to beat.
+As far as specific models are concerned, I recommend the Kala KA-C or the Kala KA-T. These ukes both cost around $100, and for the money they’re hard to beat.
 For more detailed information about these models, see my article on the best beginner ukuleles.

 While you don’t need much in the way of accessories when you’re just getting started, I highly recommend picking up a good tuner (I like the Snark SN-2) and a case.
 Read more about these on my ukulele accessories page.